Skip to main content

 Flip through a magazine or your news feed, and you'll probably see a story about anti-inflammatory foods.
 But why is inflammation bad, and what does food have to do with it?

-• Some foods, like processed sugars, release inflammatory messengers that can raise the risk of chronic inflammation.
+• Processed and ultra-processed foods, like deli meats, energy drinks and sweetened cereals, can release inflammatory messengers that raise the risk of chronic inflammation.

-• Other foods, like fruits and veggies, help the body fight against oxidative stress, which can trigger inflammation.
+• Foods, like fruits and veggies, help the body fight against oxidative stress, which can trigger inflammation.

 Add more of these foods to your grocery list

-• Cruciferous vegetables such as broccoli, cauliflower and cabbage
+• Cruciferous vegetables including broccoli, cauliflower, cabbage, kohlrabi, turnips and radishes.

 Trim these foods from your list